 The Importance of Having Written Job Descriptions

-Before you begin interviewing, it is critical to have a written job description in place for each unique position.
-Having a written description accomplishes many important things that protect your business and your employees.
+Before you begin interviewing for openings at your company, it is critical to have a written job description in place for each unique position.
+Having a written description accomplishes many important things that protect and help your business and your employees:

 - Serves as a reference guide for determining comparable industry salaries.

-- Helps maximize dollars spent on employee compensation for the position by ensuring experience, and skills needed for the job, are detailed and matched to prospective applicants.
+- Helps maximize dollars spent on employee compensation for the position by ensuring the experience and skills needed for the job are detailed and matched to prospective applicants.

 - Functions as a foundation for developing interview questions.